 Frequently Asked Questions

 The number of applications varies from year to year, but we generally receive one to two applications per year.
-All applicants to the PharmD to PhD career path are already enrolled in the UCSF PharmD program, which is highly competitive.
-However, the admission process for entry into the PhD program is also competitive, and there are a limited number of graduate students who are admitted to the program annually.
+All applicants to the PharmD-PhD dual degree must apply to both the UCSF PharmD program as well as the Pharmaceutical Sciences and Pharmacogenomics (PSPG) PhD program, both of which are highly competitive.
+Since admission to the Pharmaceutical Sciences and Pharmacogenomics PhD program is competitive, and a limited number of graduate students are admitted to the PSPG PhD program annually, admission to the UCSF PharmD-PhD is not guaranteed.

 Yes.
-Students may request a deferment for up to one year following acceptance into the program, however students must submit an updated application to the Pharmaceutical Sciences and Pharmacogenomics PhD program.
+Students may request a deferment to the PhD program for up to one year following acceptance into the program, however students must submit an updated application to the Pharmaceutical Sciences and Pharmacogenomics PhD program.

 3. When can I start my research?